 Jim Hajny- Executive Director

-Jim has been in recovery for 21 years from a dual diagnosis in which he was hospitalized three times and has survived two suicide attempts.
+Jim has been in recovery for 24 years from a dual diagnosis in which he was hospitalized three times and has survived two suicide attempts.
 He believes recovery is not only possible, but it should be a part of the process when someone is given a diagnosis.
 “Without the message of hope or recovery we have nothing…and peer support should be part of that message.”
 Jim is the author of Into Recovery, his screen play Misunderstood has been performed live on stage and he wrote and directed the documentary Dandelion, chronicling early childhood trauma .
-Jim is also the former program coordinator for Peer Solutions Drop In Center in Livingston, Montana and a trained Peer Supporter.
-Jim chairs the Montana Peer Support Task Force and serves as a Governor appointee to the Mental Disabilities Board of Visitors.
+Jim is also the founder and program coordinator for Peer Solutions Drop In Center in Livingston, Montana.
+Jim has worked as a peer supporter for 10 years sharing his recovery with others.
+He chaired the Montana Peer Support Task Force for 4 years and served 2 years as a Governor appointee to the Mental Disabilities Board of Visitors.

 Andi Daniel – Social Media Coordinator